FRBNY-DSGE/DSGE.jl/README.md

 [The FRBNY DSGE Model Forecast](http://libertystreeteconomics.newyorkfed.org/2015/05/the-frbny-dsge-model-forecast-april-2015.html).

 FRBNY is currently working on extending the code to include forecasts and other features.
-Extensions of the DSGE model code may be released in the future at the discretion of FRBNY.
+Ongoing work on implementing Sequential Monte Carlo (SMC) sampling can be found on the `smc` branch.
+Further extensions of the DSGE model code may be released in the future at the discretion of FRBNY.